-Assistance for adults reintegrating into the community after spending time in the justice system
+Assistance for adults reintegrating into the community after spending time in prison

 A 2009 Canadian study of recently released individuals found that 45% were homeless, while 20% were on a precarious living situation and 34% were housed.
 Of those who lived in precarious or permanent housing, 80% had recently experienced homelessness.

-The Calgary John Howard Society provides reintegration support for individuals who are exiting the justice system.
+The Calgary John Howard Society provides reintegration support for individuals who are exiting prison.
 Our staff provide support services based on clients’ individual needs so they can reintegrate into the community and make a positive change.

 Community Re-Entry Support Project

-- Adults who are currently incarcerated can be referred by correctional staff, or self-referred by calling our main office
+- Adults who are currently in prison can be referred by correctional staff, or self-referred by calling our main office

 - Help with release planning and finding housing, addictions treatment, education, employment, counselling, identification, family reconnection and other supports in the community